 Simplicity Sofas is unlike any other furniture company you have ever heard of.

 6 years after opening our first factory in High Point, NC I received a phone call from a man who is supposed to know "everything" about the residentil furniture industry -- the editor-in-chief of Furniture Today, the furniture industry’s leading trade publication.
 National headquarters for the publication are located less than 10 miles from the Simplicity Sofas factory.

 The editor’s first question: “Who the heck are you guys?”

-The reason for the editor-in-chief’s phone call and question was that a press release had just come across his desk announcing that Simplicity Sofas had just been awarded a $20,000 Grand Prize in a nationwide competition for America's Most Innovative Small Business.
+The reason for the editor-in-chief’s phone call and question was that a press release had just come across his desk announcing that Simplicity Sofas had just been awarded the $20,000 Grand Prize in a nationwide competition for America's Most Innovative Small Business.
 It was the first time the editor-in-chief or any of his staff of editors and reporters had ever heard of Simplicity Sofas.

 Simplicity Sofas has also popped up in other surprising places.

 For example the Customer Experience Professionals Association (CXPA) is a 1500+ member international organization comprised primarily of customer service professionals from well-known major corporations in consumer products, communications, insurance, electronics, transportation and other major industries.

 Each year the CXPA presents Customer Service Innovation Awards to firms that excel in different areas of customer service.
 These awards go primarily to large and multi-national corporations.
 Simplicity Sofas was named an award finalist for its unusual approach to “extreme” customer service in an e-commerce environment.

 So who the heck is Simplicity Sofas?

 Simplicity Sofas is an American manufacturer that creates custom-built sofas, sleepers, sectionals and reclining furniture for small spaces and narrow entranceways.
 Its furniture fits into places that other furniture simply can't go.